 Hear how the ideas in this article are being implemented and discuss how you can action these practices in your local environment.
 This series of sessions is being developed to bring to life the great ideas and practices presented in CCHL's journal and consider how we can lean on each other to advance great ideas.
 This event will be presented as a webinar.

-Featured Speaker: Mike Heenan, Assistant Deputy Minister, Hospitals and Capital, Ontario Ministry of Health
+Featured Speaker: Mike Heenan, CHE, Assistant Deputy Minister, Hospitals and Capital, Ontario Ministry of Health

 A non-clinician, Mike is an experienced healthcare executive as well as an Assistant Professor (part-time) at McMaster University where he teaches quality and patient safety within their MBA and Master of Health Management programs.
 Mike is also a PhD student whose research focuses on how hospitals select key performance indicators and how it impacts managers’ willingness to use data.